OfriShapira/eshop-automation-qa-project/README.md

-# Final Project for Automation Development Certification by Ofri shapira
+# Final Project for Automation Development Bootcamp by Ofri shapira
 ## Introduction
 As part of the final project for the training program, i've designed and developed an end-to-end automation infrastructure in Pytest for a microservices-based web application, in addition to planning the full QA process,